0nix/ggj21/twine/scriptstuff.md

 "Th-then are you sure?
 Do you know I can see them again?"
 Nadine says, barely above a whisper that the microphone could pick up over the racket.

-On this question, Sonia downs her cup of chamomille tea and turns down the radio, removing the racket making surveillance challenging.
+Upon hearing this question, Sonia downs her cup of chamomille tea and turns down the radio, removing the racket making surveillance challenging.
 "You know what to do, love.
 The rest is up to you."

 With this statement, Sonia stands up, and leaves the apartment.
 You scramble to at least get a good look at this woman before she becomes a dead end in the investigation.
 Leaving your post would be ill advised at this point in the investigation but you risk leaving a significant loose end.